 Fruits of all kinds are again with us as we taste, with tropical passionfruit, grapefruit citrus and peach being dominant.
 However this time there is less of a fruity sweetness and more of a bitterness to the taste, though it’s still nowhere near a bitter as a standard IPA.
 The mouthfeel is good and thick and the creaminess of the IPA is still there.
 The carbonation is slightly muted, and we get a bitter fruity finish.

-Double the hops may not quite mean double the flavour, but this DDH IPA sits nicely alongside it’s IPA brother, with both beers being equally enjoyable in my eyes.
+Double the hops may not quite mean double the flavour, but this Lust for Life DDH IPA sits nicely alongside it’s IPA brother, with both beers being equally enjoyable in my eyes.